yetmorecode/proline-resource-editor/doc/format.md

 ## Tilemaps

 The game can also load sets of same-sized pixmaps as one logical resource (e.g. a list of flags, different states of buttons, an graphical alphabet, etc.).
-Those tilemaps are found with a 16 byte header, containing an unknown dword, the width, height and number of items each as dword.
-Follwing a the actual list of items.
-Each item consisting of an dword describing its data size followed by the actual data.
+Those tilemaps are found with a 16 byte header, containing an unknown dword, the width and height for all images forund and the number of images in the map (each as dword).
+Followed by the actual list of items, each consisting of an dword describing its data size followed by the actual data.

 ```
 ddw                 unknown